dgaydukov/cert-ocpjp11/files/ocpjp11.md

 * loadFactor - when to resize map. if .75 resize when size above 3/4 of it's capacity
     * so if you have 16 elements, once you inserted 12, it would resize
     * once map size is increased, rehashing happens to equally distribute items across the map
-    * usually we set values 0-1, yet if you set 2, that would means once we reach 200% elements, resize & rehashing happen (we insert twice many elements as capacity)
+    * usually we set values 0-1, yet if you set 2, that would mean once we reach 200% elements, resize & rehashing happen (we insert twice many elements as capacity)
 * accessOrder (only for LinkedHashMap cause we have order here):
     * by default false - you access your elements in the order they were inserted (re-insert doesn't affect the order)
     * true - now you have access-ordered map, so each time you call get/put, internally map is reordered, and they called last during iteration